okinawabob/um/cmis102.md

 Verify your HTML code is valid and works by submitting it to the online validation service at <https://validator.w3.org/>.
 If the code validates and displays as you wish then submit hyperlinks for your three HTML files using LEO for Assignment 1 submissions.
 I will be validating your code...

-A good reference web site is <http://www.w3schools.com/tags/default.asp>.
+A good reference web site for HTML is <http://www.w3schools.com/tags/default.asp>.
-I also recommend working through their HTML tutorial from HTML Introduction to HTML Color at <http://www.w3schools.com/tags/default.asp>
+I also recommend working through their HTML tutorial from HTML-Introduction to HTML-Color at <https://www.w3schools.com/html/>

 ### Course Editor Tools